redhat-developer/odo/docs/cli-reference.md

 If component name is not provided, component type value will be used for the name.

-A full list of component types that can be deployed is available using: `odo catalog list`
+A full list of component types that can be deployed is available using: 'odo catalog list'

 ## delete